 If your new policy is effective as of June 24, say you’d like your policy canceled as of June 24.
 If they warn you that your coverage may lapse just explain that you already have a new policy effective as of that date.

 BTW, check if you have any bundle discounts with your current insurer—if so, you’d likely lose those discounts if you drop your homeowners policy.

 Don’t forget to ask for a confirmation of the cancellation since you’ll need it to notify your mortgage lender.
 You’ll also need to email that lender your payment receipt and copy of your original policy’s cancellation notice.

-Again, not to pat ourselves on the back… but if you’re dropping your old insurance company in favor of Lemonade, we’ll help handle this legwork for you.
+Again, not to pat ourselves on the back… but if you’re dropping your old insurance company in favor of a home insurance company like Lemonade, we’ll help handle this legwork for you.

 Whatever you decide—best of luck in your homeowners insurance hunt, and happy switching!